Theoretical background

 - and Schrieffer-Wolff transformation as a system of linear equations for unique block-offdiagonal operators.

-Here, in subsection Full workflow we show how the described methods are combined into our workflow for deriving effective spin-bath model Hamiltonians for materials with relevant low-energy spin physics.
+Here, in section Full workflow we describe how the methods are combined into our workflow for deriving effective spin-bath model Hamiltonians for materials with relevant low-energy spin physics.

 Full workflow